guardian/year-in-review/README.md

 ## Running Locally

+`yarn valid` will run the TypeScipt build step, the linter and all tests.

+`yarn test` will run all tests.

 You will need to construct some JSON to pass to the function.
 The shape of this JSON is documented [here](https://developers.google.com/actions/build/json/dialogflow-webhook-json).
 You can also get an example of some JSON by going to the [simulator](https://console.actions.google.com/project/year-in-review-138f5/simulator) then going to the 'Request' tab.

 ```